-The Bowel Disorder and Motility Center at Long Beach Memorial offers advanced digestive diagnostics for bowel disorders.
+The Bowel Disorder and Motility Center at Long Beach Medical Center offers advanced digestive diagnostics for bowel disorders.

 - Comprehensive Testing - Conclusive tests are conducted of the esophagus, stomach, small intestine, colon and anal sphincter.
 Testing measures myoelectric potentials, contractions and transit throughout the gastrointestinal tract.

 - Qualified Staff - Including William Snape, MD, a nationally renowned medical director who conducts research studies on inflammatory and bowel disease; a motility technician; and a bioengineer.

 - Advanced Technology - As part of a leading medical center, the Bowel Disorder and Motility Center has access to respected radiology, nuclear medicine and GI departments.

 - Access to New Medications - Once tests are concluded, treating physicians receive a detailed analysis, which may include recommendations for drug therapy.
 When appropriate, experimental medications may be prescribed and monitored on-site by the center's staff.

 - Reputation - The Bowel Disorder and Motility Center has been designated a Regional Teaching Center for Gastrointestinal Motility Disorders.
 Physicians may even receive hands-on demonstration using the latest motility testing technology.